anuraj-rp/anuraj-rp.github.io/_posts/2024-12-06-tumbller-cryptobot-architecture.md

     <figcaption>Future Cryptobot Network System Design Diagram by Venkat</figcaption>
 </figure>

-I have been showing around the cryptobots to people at Devcon and later here in Finland.
-It is really satisfying to watch people's reactions to the cryptobots.
-There seems to be something rather unique about them because it resonates with such a wide spectrum of people, engineers and non-engineer alike.
+I have been showing around our social cryptobots to people at Devcon and later here in Finland.
+It is really satisfying to watch people's reactions to the social cryptobots.
+There seems to be something rather unique about them because it resonates with so many people with a wide variety of backgrounds, engineers and non-engineers alike.

+We are in the process of making an update to the plugin board so that other people could just buy the Tumbller kit and join the cryptobot party.

 [contraptions-substack]: https://contraptions.venkateshrao.com/p/miniaturized-economies